Richard Edghill

 Richard Arlon Edghill (born 23 September 1974) is an English football coach and former professional footballer.

 He played as a defender from 1993 to 2008, spending the majority of his career with his home town club, Manchester City.
 He spent numerous seasons in the Premier League and remained with the club through several relegations, followed by several promotions.
 He also appeared for Birmingham City in a loan spell and after leaving City in 2002 he moved on to Wigan Athletic.
 Spells with Sheffield United, Queens Park Rangers and Bradford City followed before ending his career with Macclesfield Town.
 He was capped by both England U21 and England B.

-Following retirement he returned to City as a youth team coach and later became a tour guide at the Etihad Stadium.
+Following retirement he returned to City as a youth team coach and later became a tour guide at the City of Manchester Stadium.